 Before submitting your application

-- Create an account on moodle.org and browse the Using Moodle course.
+- Create an account on moodle.org and browse the Moodle in English course.

 - Download Moodle and install it on your local machine.
-Initially, you may like to try one of our all-in-one packages Moodle4Mac or Moodle for Windows.
-Later you will create a clone of the Moodle using Git.
+Initially, you may like to try one of our all-in-one packages.
+Later you will want to create a clone of the Moodle using Git.

 - Browse our list of relatively easy Moodle bugs and suggest a fix for at least one of them.
 (Note that we don't always bother to classify bugs as easy/medium/hard, so you may also want to look at unclassified bugs.)
 It is not essential that your fix is integrated into Moodle.